SWerbeck/job-search-app/NOTES.md

 1. Need to be able to edit applications.
 Currently can post and delete.
 2. Single application needs to display form fields.
 Toggle to edit
-3. Delete button should be moved to single application page.
+3. On delete an application need a pop up or an are you sure button.

 Contacts: